The Lion Facts OverView.

 12.)
 The Cubs.

 The cubs are born with blue eyes which later turn to amber and are generally spotty but fade as they age.

 The spots fade after two to three months.
-They start to hunt on their own as from two years.
+They start to hunt on their own when they are two years.

 11.)
 Lion Facts about Male Manes.

 The lion male manes command dominance and power.
 The lionesses love them, I guess just like humans, females adore their men with beards.

 Some of the lions have black manes this comes as a plus as the lionesses adore them more than their brown counterparts.